More cars damaged by rocks thrown into Indianapolis traffic

 “Yeah, there were cars around me, I could have easily hit someone if I had reacted harshly,” he said.
 “Throwing eggs or whatever, snowballs, that’s still wrong absolutely.
 But nothing like this.
 This is going to kill somebody, you put a rock through a windshield, hit somebody in the head or anywhere.”

-Police are also asking drivers to be on the lookout for any suspicious activity through the Madison Avenue corridor through the south side of Indianapolis.
+Police are also asking drivers to be on the lookout for any suspicious activity through the Madison Ave. corridor through the south side of Indianapolis.